scollet1/fdf/README.md

 ![alt text][42-logo]

-The program runs on the [MLX](https://github.com/abouvier/minilibx) backbone which calls X-Windows.
+The program runs on the [MLX](https://github.com/abouvier/minilibx) backbone which calls X-Windows to draw inside.
 The program takes a file to populate a grid-space.
 The contents of the file must be numbers (0 >= n) arranged in a rectangle grid.
 These numbers are read from left to right, top to bottom, respecting the X and Y axes.
 The Z axis is created from the actual value supplied at each X, Y coordinate.

 An example file:
 ```